ECP-WarpX/WarpX/CONTRIBUTING.rst

    This is a short, 40-character title

-   After a newline, you can write arbritray paragraphs.
+   After a newline, you can write arbitrary paragraphs.
 You usually limit the lines to 70 characters, but if you don't, then nothing bad will happen.